-City People’s Garden Store will begin offering workshops when we re-open in February.
-Topics will range from edible gardening to pruning fruit trees to designing with holiday containers.
-Workshops are held in the indoor nursery of the Garden Store.
+City People’s Garden Store offers free workshops for the community throughout the year.
+Topics range from edible gardening to pruning to designing holiday containers.
+Workshops are held in the Garden Store.

-Sign up for our e-newsletter in the bright green box to the left for updates about our re-opening and about our workshop schedule.
+Sign up for our e-newsletter in the bright green box to the left for updates about our workshop schedule.